 - 5% discount on Swim England Awards (quote SwimMark club when placing an order) and discounts at Club Conferences and events

 - County Association Grants and Bursaries

 - Some pool providers offer a discount to SwimMark clubs

 - Membership Growth Projects is a Swim England funded programme designed to increase the number of club members.
-Any SwimMark accredited club section is eligible to apply for funding.
-The Application process opened on 27 Sep 2019 and will close on18 Oct 2019.
+Any SwimMark accredited club section was eligible to apply for funding.
+The Application process closed on18 Oct 2019.

 In addition to these benefits there are the following Regional Benefits to clubs:

 - 50% of annual Regional affiliation fee reimbursed

 There are three different SwimMark accreditations that a club can work towards: